cdapio/cdap/cdap-docs/examples-manual/source/examples/hello-world.rst

 The ``Greeting`` Service
 ------------------------------

-This Service has a single endpoint called ``greet`` that does not accept arguments.
+This service has a single endpoint called ``greet`` that does not accept arguments.
 When invoked, it reads the name stored by the ``NameSaver`` from the key-value table.
 It return a simple greeting with that name:

 .. literalinclude:: /../../../cdap-examples/HelloWorld/src/main/java/co/cask/cdap/examples/helloworld/HelloWorld.java
    :language: java
    :lines: 105-137

-Note that the Service, like the Flowlet, also emits metrics: every time the name *Jane Doe* is received, the counter ``greetings.count.jane_doe`` is incremented by one.
+Note that the service, like the flowlet, also emits metrics: every time the name *Jane Doe* is received, the counter ``greetings.count.jane_doe`` is incremented by one.
 We will see below how to retrieve this metric using the :ref:`http-restful-api-metrics`.